If you like your latkes to be more than just a vehicle for grease, author Andrea Chesman says it’s time to do away with vegetable oil.

 Not only are the health claims untrue, but vegetable oil has a way of being absorbed into the potatoes, giving latkes that heavy greasiness, in a way that animal fat doesn’t.

 So scratch the idea that vegetable oil frying is better for you than frying in animal fat.
 This year, fry your potato pancakes in any rendered animal fat you can get your hands on.
-(You can find information on how to render fat in my book The Backyard Homestead Book of Kitchen Know-How or in this blog post I wrote for Mother Earth News.
+You can find information on how to render fat in my book The Fat Kitchen.
 And making the interior of the latke snowy white is as simple as could be.
 Before forming your pancakes, put the grated potatoes in a bowl of acidulated water (1 tablespoon of lemon juice or vinegar to 4 cups water) and give them a swish to wash away the starch, which causes browning.
 Drain well.

-- 3 pounds russet or baking potatoes, peeled
+- 3 pounds russet or other baking potatoes, peeled

 - 1 large onion